CPAN-Security/Net-CVE/doc/Net-CVE.md

 Returns the list of platforms for the affected parts of the CVE.
 In scalar context a string where the (sorted) list of unique platforms is joined by `, ` in list context the (sorted) list itself.

+## diag

+    $reporter->diag;
+    my $diag = $reporter->diag;

+If an error occured, returns information about the error.
+In void context prints the diagnostics using `warn`.
+The diagnostics - if any - will be returned in a hashref with the following fields:

+- status

+    Status code

+- reason

+    Failure reason

+- action

+    Tag of where the failure occured

+- url

+    The URL of the failure

+- usage

+    Help message

+Only the `action` field is guaranteed to be set, all others are optional.

 # BUGS